digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 Use this setting to deactivate your account.
 After deactivating, an email notification is sent confirming the deactivation was successful.

 Deactivating your account removes your ability to log in to Mattermost and disables all email and mobile notifications.
-To reactivate your account, contact the gE.CO toolbox administrators.
+To reactivate your account, please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).

 ## Theme Colours